Esther’s Everyday Meditation Podcast

 These are topics I occasionally dig into on my everyday meditation podcast.

-But there’s more!
-Just talking about meditation would do you no good!
-It’s only useful when you get to test it out for yourself.
+But just talking about meditation would do you no good!
+It’s more useful when you get to test it out for yourself.

 Regular episodes include a kriya-based meditation.
 I’ll talk you through the whole thing.

 On the podcast you’ll find the meditation of the week as two posts: one to teach you how to practice the kriya + meditation, and one to practice the meditation.
 For newcomers, the “How To” episode is meant to reduce any worry about whether you’re doing the practice correctly.
 (You are, it’s really hard to get it wrong.)
 And for my regular listeners, there will always be a little something new to glean and take into the week with you.

 If you’re brand new to meditation or have some questions you’ve never gotten to ask (about how to sit, how to breathe, etc), I hope you’ll download my free everyday meditation comfort guide.
 It’s written to welcome you in, answer questions lots of beginners have, and open the door for more questions as you begin your exploration into meditation.

 My podcast is meant to be a casual and inclusive space. (**If you ever think I fall short on making my podcast an inclusive space, I want to hear from you so I can learn how to make it better 🙂)

 I hope it teaches you some of the ins and outs of meditation, inspires personal delight in your day, quiets your reactivity to other people’s opinions, or helps you calm the internal struggles that run through your head everyday.

 Your internal dialogues —that keep you constantly struggling with why am I doing this?”, the permission to put yourself first, and the reactive emotions that arise — are real.